 Huisinis lies at the far end of a neck of land leading to Huisinis Head, and if you climb the grassy slopes to the north you realise that Amhuinnsuidhe Castle is not quite the final surprise in store on this wonderful journey.
 Facing you across the half mile wide Sound of Scarp is the island of Scarp.
 By 1881 clearance elsewhere meant there were 213 people surviving on this beautiful but barren island.
 But the population fell through the 1900s; the school closed in 1967; the post office in 1969; and the last two permanently resident families left on 2 December 1971.
 Now the only residents are those renting the holiday accommodation available on Scarp.
 This is accessed from a pier on the north side of the neck of land at Huisinis.

 Scarp is now best known for a failed attempt to improve the poor inter-island communications that contributed to its demise.
 On 28 July 1934, the German rocket scientist Gerhard Zucker launched a 14kg solid fuel rocket carrying mail from Huisinis towards its intended destination on Scarp, including a letter written to mark the occasion by the King.
 Unfortunately the rocket exploded on launch.
-The scattered and singed mail was collected by the Harris postmaster, marked to record it had been "Damaged by explosion at Scarp, Harris", and delivered by more conventional means.
+The scattered and singed mail, all stamped and franked to record the occasion, was collected by the Harris postmaster, marked to record it had been "Damaged by explosion at Scarp, Harris", and delivered by more conventional means.
 A later rocket fired from Scarp to Huisinis was successful, but the idea never caught on.

 Visitor InformationView Location on Map